All people have two inside attachments:

 Unless you replace the behavior, certainties, preferences and attitudes with something new, you’ll always fall back to the old ones you want to kick to the curb.

-It's not easy on me, but I like hard.
+It’s not easy for me, but I like hard.
 I love hard.

 Each has a bite size chunk of how to become one with life.